Custom travel to Namibia

 Practical information

 One of Africa's safest countries.
 No visa for French citizens < 90 days.
 Cards accepted everywhere (South African heritage, modern economy).
 Tap water drinkable (rare in Africa).
 English spoken everywhere.
 Left-hand drive (British heritage via South Africa).
-Long distances — prepare fuel and provisions.
+Long distances, prepare fuel and provisions.
 Antimalarial recommended for Caprivi/Kavango (rainy season).
 10% tipping in restaurants, lodges, and rangers.
+UV index is extreme year-round in the desert, so strong sun protection is essential (hat, sunglasses, SPF50 sunscreen).
+Outside towns, mobile network coverage is very limited or nonexistent over long stretches, let your family know your itinerary before setting off.

 Frequently asked questions